 Jeffrey S. PiperMember

 JEFFREY S. PIPER concentrates his practice in the areas of corporate law and taxation, with an emphasis on the representation of tax-exempt organizations.
-Mr. Piper's practice includes transactional work, structuring for profit and nonprofit entities, advice on corporate law, tax issues and governance issues for corporations, limited liability companies, and various types of tax-exempt organizations, trusts and individuals.
+Mr. Piper's practice includes various forms of transactional work, structuring for profit and nonprofit entities, advice on corporate law, tax issues and governance issues for corporations, limited liability companies, and various types of tax-exempt organizations.
 His work includes:

 - Corporate and Business Law: Represents buyers and sellers in various business transactions including stock purchases, redemptions, mergers, asset sales and purchases.
-Representative transactions include acquisitions or changes in control of an airline, a real estate holding company, an apparel company, a sporting goods retailer, a savings bank, agricultural businesses, wholesalers, retailers and professional practices.
-Performs significant work for small and medium sized closely-held family businesses.
+Representative transactions include acquisitions or changes in control of an airline, a real estate holding company, an apparel company, a sporting goods retailer, an industrial parts supplier, a savings bank, various agricultural businesses, wholesalers, retailers and professional practices.

-Mr. Piper was born in Honolulu, and has also lived in California and attended school for a short time in Italy.
+Mr. Piper was born in Honolulu, lived in California and attended school for a brief time in Italy.
 While in law school, Mr. Piper served as an extern for the Honorable Aulana C. Peters, a Commissioner of the Securities and Exchange Commission.
-Mr. Piper served as Editor for the Hawaii State Bar Association's publication "It's the Law What Nonprofit Organizations Need to Know."
-Mr. Piper has been selected by his peers for inclusion in the 22nd Edition of The Best Lawyers In America.
-Mr. Piper's outside interests include surfing, coaching youth soccer and playing masters' soccer.
+Mr. Piper has served as Editor for the Hawaii State Bar Association's publication "It's the Law What Nonprofit Organizations Need to Know."
+Mr. Piper has been selected by his peers for inclusion in The Best Lawyers In America under the categories of taxation and nonprofit organizations.
+Mr. Piper's outside interests include surfing, hiking, coaching youth soccer and playing masters' soccer.
 Mr. Piper is married and has three children.

 J.D., University of California at Los Angeles, 1988